IndomieGorengSatu/Mie/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.